-- 1. Students must apply to COM and complete the College requirements for entry. - Applicant must satisfy appraisal testing requirements.
-Basic Courses require a score of 351 78 on the ACCUPLACER-TSI Reading Exam or 12.5 reading level.
-Anyone scoring lower than 12.4 will have to take and pass the appropriate remedial course before the academy begins. - Applicants must pass a criminal history background check and meet state requirements for entry. - 4.
+- 1. Students must apply to COM and complete the College requirements for entry. - Applicants must pass a criminal history background check and meet state requirements for entry. - 3.
 Applicants must have a high school diploma.
 Persons with a GED must have 6 college hours.